Landscape Irrigation Customer Drought Portal

 LSIR REBATE PROGRAMS

-LSIR customers are eligible for the following rebate programs to increase conservation:
+LSIR customers are eligible for the following rebate programs to improve water use efficiency and save water and money.

 Water Savings Incentive Program